Quick Laundry Tips:

 - Never put rubber, vinyl, leather or any kind of shoes in a dryer.

-- Remove clothes promptly from dryer to reduce wrinkles.
+- Finally, remove clothes promptly from dryer to reduce wrinkles.